 If you are planning to enter Bhutan by Land, you will need to travel to India and get the train/flight to the nearest train station/airport, from where you can catch a taxi to the Bhutan-India border town.

 Ideally, there is no direct flight to travel to Bhutan from the USA.
-As a tiny Himalayan nation and having only an international airport with rugged terrain that surrounds the airport, only a few certified, experienced pilots take the flight only between sunrise and sunset.
+As a tiny Himalayan nation and having only an international airport with rugged terrain that surrounds the airport, only a few certified, experienced pilots take the flight between sunrise and sunset.
 Two airlines (Druk Air and Bhutan Airlines) operate direct flights to Paro from Bangkok in Thailand, Singapore, Dhaka in Bangladesh, Kathmandu in Nepal, New Delhi, Kolkotta, Guwahati, Bagdogra, and Gaya in India.
 Other than these airports, you will have to take a connecting flight to reach Bhutan.
 Suppose you plan to visit Bhutan from the United States of America (USA).
 In that case, you must take a connecting flight from the USA to the airports mentioned above, then take a direct flight to Paro International Airport, Bhutan.
-Suppose you are flying from the USA’s east coast, including New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Florida, North Caroline, and South Caroline.
+Suppose you are flying from the USA’s east coast, including New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Delaware, Maryland, Florida, North Carolina, and South Carolina.
 In that case, it may be easier for you to fly to New Delhi or other airports in India or Kathmandu.
 Suppose you are traveling to Bhutan from the west coast of the United States of America, which includes Oregon, California, Washington, and Alaska.
 In that case, it may be easier for you to travel to Bhutan via Bangkok or Singapore.

 Check out the packages connecting from Kathmandu and New Delhi: